Open-Research-Program/HCOE/README.md

 Discussions posts can be anything!
 They can be research related or non research related.
 Have fun with them and support eachothers with likes and comments!

 ## Scholar Values:
-Form a community and bond with similar-minded individuals Improve analytical skills, including statistics
+Form a community and bond with similar-minded individuals \newline Improve analytical skills, including statistics
 Research Best Practices (organization, using search engines, using articles effectively)
 Research Fundamentals and Principles